 Financial instruments that potentially subject the Company to a significant concentration of credit risk consist primarily of interest receivable and mortgages receivable.
-The Company limits its exposure to credit loss by placing its cash with major financial institutions.

-Credit risk is inherent in this industry, however, the Company carefully monitors its loan portfolio to ensure credit risk and concentrations of risk are minimized.
+Credit risk is inherent in this industry, however, the Company carefully monitors the loan portfolio to ensure credit risk and concentrations of risk are minimized.
 The risk is managed by the Company's overall risk management framework, including monitoring credit exposures, obtaining appropriate security, conducting third party appraisals of the security obtained, and assessing the credit worthiness of counterparties, prior to committing to the investment.
 The Company's Credit Committee must unanimously approve each loan prior to funding.
 Refer to note 5 for further information on the credit risk related to the Company's mortgages receivable.